kavsh/WeatherApplication/README.md

 - Empty search field after click on search button.
 - Display a massage if the application could not find any city.
 - Add a functionality to add favorit weather.
+- Update unitests with more tests.
+- Upgrade to latest React-Native,...